 1. Change Your Lifestyle

-- Also, your diet should exclude alcoholic drinks, soda, coffee, chocolates, citrus fruits, spicy food, and fried food that can trigger GERD.
+Sleep therapists and GI specialists recommend eating more frequently but in smaller bite-sized portions.
+Also, your diet should exclude alcoholic drinks, soda, coffee, chocolates, citrus fruits, spicy food, and fried food that can trigger GERD.

 2. Get a New Mattress